Representation of the Interests and Positions of the Profession towards the Public and Policymakers

 WPK is also responsible for registering auditors and audit firms from the EU/EEA as well as third country auditors and audit firms.

 WPK monitors the compliance of its members with their professional duties (§ 57 para.
 1 Public Accountant Act (WPO)).
 In case of a breach of duties the Management Board of WPK is responsible for sanctioning this breach (§ 68 WPO).
-Possible disciplinary measures are reprimands, fines up to 500.000 EUROs, temporary prohibition from certain types of professional activities, or final exclusion from the profession.
+Possible disciplinary measures are reprimands, fines up to EUR 500,000 for individuals and EUR 1,000,000 for audit firms, temporary prohibition from certain types of professional activities, or final exclusion from the profession.
 In case of a repeated occurrence of breaches, WPK may also declare a prohibition order.

-Breaches of professional duties related to statutory audits of public interest entities according to § 319a para.
-1 HGB are within the responsibility of the Auditor Oversight Body (AOB), which is established at the Federal Office for Economic Affairs and Export Control (BAFA; § 66a para.
+Breaches of professional duties related to statutory audits of public interest entities according to § 316a sentence 2 HGB are within the responsibility of the Auditor Oversight Body (AOB), which is established at the Federal Office for Economic Affairs and Export Control (BAFA; § 66a para.
 6 WPO).
 At the same time, AOB exercises the public oversight of WPK.

 Members may raise objections to disciplinary measures.
 Subsequent to a fully or partially unsuccessful objection dealt with by the Board of Management of WPK a member may appeal for a professional court proceeding.
 The so-called professional courts (special divisions of criminal courts/Senate at the District Court of Berlin in the First Instance, Superior Court of Justice of Berlin in the Second Instance and the Federal Court of Justice in the Third Instance) are responsible in these cases.
 The professional courts are assisted by members of the profession who bring in their professional expertise.
 WPK has the right to suggest these members of the profession (§ 57 para.
 2 No. 11 WPO).

-On its website WPK discloses irrevocable disciplinary measures, thereby stating type and nature of the breach (§ 69 WPO).
+On its website WPK discloses irrevocable disciplinary measures, thereby stating name of the auditor and / or the audit firm, type and nature of the breach, as well as any comment of the auditor / audit firm in response to the disciplinary measure (§ 69 WPO).
 Additionally, WPK publishes annual reports on disciplinary oversight.

 WPK continuously reviews annual and consolidated financial statements audited by its members and published in the Federal Gazette on a random basis.
 Objective of the financial statement review is to verify whether the published financial statements and the corresponding auditor's opinions comply with legal and professional requirements.
-However, financial statements of public interest entities according to § 319a para.
-1 HGB are not covered by this review.
+However, financial statements of public interest entities according to § 316a sentence 2 HGB are not covered by this review.
 These companies are subject to the direct public oversight of AOB.

 In its annual reports on disciplinary oversight WPK also informs about the results of its financial statement reviews.